 Guest Requirements: Your camera (capable of shooting in manual mode can be DSLR, Bridge, Mirrorless or Micro 4/3).
 Camera Manual, Camera Bag/Backpack, Tripod, Filters if you have them, Wide and Zoom Lenses if you have them, Extra CF or SD Cards, Extra Battery and Battery Charger, Headlight Torch, Cables and Cords, Laptop/Tablet with Adobe Lightroom loaded (Use Lightroom Classic for Laptops).

-The Port Lincoln & Coffin Bay Photography Workshop is not currently available to be booked online, as our team customises the itinerary according to your interests, accommodation preferences and transport/logistics to Port Lincoln.
-Please contact our friendly team via the Enquire Now button below - there are some essential details to help us provide the best options for you.
+This tour is available to be booked online via the button below.
+If you have any queries or would prefer to book a private tour, please contact our friendly team via our enquiry form - there are some essential details to help us provide the best options for you.
 We will be in touch via your preferred contact method.

 "I was privileged to be on a 3 day Bird Safari with Fran Solly as our guide.
 76 species sighted, stunning scenery and time to take photos.
 Highly recommend this tour to people who like bird watching as well as photographers." - Annette, Australia

 "Fantastic trip, Fran Solly was our guide and she did an amazing job.
 Finding plenty of birds for us.
 Morning tea and lunch provided was excellent." - Pam, Australia

 "Lunch and Mandy took our senses on an incredible journey.
 From amazing coastline to spine-tingling interaction with the wildlife topped off with cuisine that would be the envy of any top restaurant." - Ian & Cheryl, Texas

 View Other Tour Offerings from: Australian Coastal Safaris